martimy/Network-Automation-and-Observability/README.md

 This project provides a lab environment designed to demonstrate how modern automation principles can be applied in a multi-vendor network.
 It uses a container-based Leaf-Spine Data Center Fabric to showcase how to unify automation strategies across platforms with different capabilities, specifically Nokia SR Linux and NVIDIA Cumulus Linux.

-For a detailed background on the project's motivation and the industry challenges it addresses, please see the introductory blog post at [http://adhocnode.com](http://adhocnode.com).
+For a detailed background on the project's motivation and the industry challenges it addresses, please see the introductory [blog post](http://adhocnode.com).

 ## Phased Rollout